Dirc/webapp_fullstack_go_docker/blog.md

 ## Modify database connection in Go app

 Now that we can start both containers together using Docker Compose.
 To only thing left is to tell the Go webapp where to find the database.
 For this we need to modify the database connection which is configured in the `main` function in the `main.go` file.
-The database connection is defiened by the keys `host= port= user= password= dbname= sslmode=`.
+The database connection is defined by the keys `host= port= user= password= dbname= sslmode=`.
 Since we use Docker Compose, the host is equal to the service name `host=db`.
 Hence we get:

 ```go
 connString := "host=db port=5432 user=postgres password=secret dbname=bird_encyclopedia sslmode=disable"
 ```

-We can start the stack again and browse to `http://localhost:8080/assets/`, add some of your favorite birds in the gui and then verify the `birds` table in the database again with psql.
+## Ready to Go!

-## Done!
+Now that everything is set up.
+We can start the stack again with `docker-compose up`.
+Browse to the gui at `http://localhost:8080/assets/` and add some of your favorite birds.
+Verify if your new birds are really stored in the database by running the psql command again.

-We are done!
+## Drafts

-## skeleton
+### skeleton

 - Intro: Ready to learn some Go Lang
   - (After Games With Go)